 If your course is using Turnitin.com as a form of detecting plagiarism, students would find this information useful for checking their own work.
 Information that may be included is information related to using turnitin.com, such as specific login accounts available to them.

 In this course we will utilize turnitin.com, an automated system which instructors can use to quickly and easily compare each student's assignment with billions of web sites, as well as an enormous database of student papers that grows with each submission.
-Accordingly, you will be expected to submit all assignments in both hard copy and electronic format.
+Accordingly, you will be expected to submit assignments through the Canvas Assignment Tool in electronic format.
 After the assignment is processed, as an instructor I receive a report from turnitin.com that states if and how another author’s work was used in the assignment.
 For a more detailed look at this process, visit http://www.turnitin.com.

 For those classes where you want to selectively use Turnitin.com, here is a sample syllabus statement: